Little Saigon: Louisiana

 Louisiana is home to many Vietnamese, many of whom especially engaged in traditional fishing.
 Both Louisiana and Vietnam had been French colonies.
 New Orleans has several areas with a concentration of Vietnamese-American businesses.
 The largest among these communities is located around Village de L'Est, which includes significant community and commercial institutions such as Mary Queen of Vietnam Church and Dong Phuong Oriental Bakery.

-There is a Vietnamese business section in Baton Rouge, located near the 12000 block of Florida Blvd (Hwy 190), which consists of restaurants, grocery stores, and other various businesses, even found throughout some other sections of the city.
+There is a Vietnamese business section in Baton Rouge, located near the 12000 block of Florida Boulevard (part of U.S. Route 190), which consists of restaurants, grocery stores, and other various businesses, even found throughout some other sections of the city.

 In 2008, Anh "Joseph" Cao made history after being elected to Congress as a Republican from Louisiana's heavily Democratic 2nd congressional district, which includes most of New Orleans.
 Cao served one term, and was the first person of Vietnamese ancestry ever elected to the U.S. Congress.